jqlang/jq/README.md

 are not well-documented at the moment.
 Bring a hard hat and a shovel.
 Also, read the wiki: http://github.com/stedolan/jq/wiki

+Source tarball and built executable releases can be found on the homepage and on the github release page, https://github.com/stedolan/jq/releases

-If you're building directly from the latest git, you'll need flex, bison, libtool, make, autoconf and libonig installed.
+If you're building directly from the latest git, you'll need flex, bison (3.0 or newer), libtool, make, and autoconf installed.
+To get regexp support you'll also need to install Oniguruma (note that jq's tests require regexp support to pass).
 To build, run:

     autoreconf -i   # if building from git
     ./configure
     make -j8
     make check

+To build without bison or flex, add `--disable-maintainer-mode` to the ./configure invocation:

+    ./configure --disable-maintainer-mode

+(Developers must not use `--disable-maintainer-mode`, not when making changes to the jq parser and/or lexer.)

 To build a statically linked version of jq, run: